There is one book to me, that has stayed above everything else that is written about being an artist.

 - and can it be achieved.

-My words left me bothered because of my lacking literary skills.
+My words here leave me bothered because of my lacking literary skills.

-should be / ought to be aware of The Fact,
+each of us (abstract -driven artists, especially, but also each human being individually) should be / ought to be aware of The Fact, that

 what I do / make here -- W I L L -- .d.i.s.a.p.p.e.a.r.